optimalMachine/optimalMachine/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jiuk Choi

-## Front End Developer
+## Front End Developer & Blockchain Developer

-Founder of Algorithmic Trading System Inc. Plus, I am a web developer who love the process of software development which is able to take something from a concept / idea to a real product.
+Founder of Algorithmic Trading System Inc. Plus, I am a developer who love the process of software development which is able to take something from a concept / idea to a real product.

 - 🌍  I'm based in Dallas, Texas
 - 🖥️  See my portfolio at [jiukchoi.com](http://jiukchoi.com)
-- ✉️  You can contact me at [me@jiukchoi.com](mailto:me@jiukchoi.com)
+- ✉️  You can contact me at [hello@jiukchoi.net](mailto:hello@jiukchoi.net)
 - 🚀  I'm currently working on [Algorithmic Trading System Inc.](http://www.algotradingsysteminc.com/)
 - 🧠  I'm learning Blockchain